kavia-common/ai-faq-assistant-2867-2877/faq_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Handling "Invalid host header" / "Invalid host" errors

+When running Create React App in some containerized or preview environments, the dev server may reject requests from non-localhost hostnames.

+Recommended options (choose one):

+1) Preferred: set HOST and PUBLIC_URL in .env
+- Copy `.env.example` to `.env` and set:
+  - `HOST` to the preview domain (without protocol), e.g. `HOST=vscode-internal-41321-beta.beta01.cloud.kavia.ai`
+  - Optionally `PUBLIC_URL` to include protocol and port, e.g. `PUBLIC_URL=https://vscode-internal-41321-beta.beta01.cloud.kavia.ai:3000`
+- Then run:
+  - `npm start`

+2) Fallback (less secure, but effective in trusted preview environments):
+- Use the provided script to disable host checks:
+  - `npm run start:insecure`

+Notes:
+- If you cannot predetermine the preview hostname, use `start:insecure` temporarily.
+- For production builds, this setting is not used.

+## Backend API URL

+The app defaults to same-origin for API calls (or CRA proxy if configured).
+To target a different backend:
+- Set `REACT_APP_BACKEND_URL` in `.env` to your backend base URL (no trailing slash).
+- Example: `REACT_APP_BACKEND_URL=https://api.example.com`

 ## Customization